amityweb/simple-holding-page-and-notify-form/README.md

-simple-holding-page-with-pop-up-notify-ajax-form
+Simple Holding Page with Pop Up Notify AJAX Form
 ================================================

-Simple Holding Page with Pop Up Notify Ajax Form
+This is a small collection of files to show an image as a holding page, with a notify link that pops up a form for a user to fill in, which then emails and address of your choice.